AnthonyHB/photo-grid/README.md

 # photo-grid
-Photo grid for photography, using Google Fonts
+Image grid for awesome photography, started using Google Fonts.

 See this project on [CodePen](https://codepen.io/anthonyhb/full/KgdRyz/)!